deboboy/search-for-intelligence/README.md

 # TODOS
+[ ] Continue integrating the Claude.ai generated comparison component; WIP is ComparisonTableChart.tsx where /lib/db2.ts mapping is complete; continue from this response "You'll need to implement the logic for selecting experiments and calculating diffs based on your specific requirements.
+Also, make sure to handle cases where scores might be undefined."
+[ ] Think about how to integrate selecting two LLMs in /experiment-setup; then setting a prompt submitted to both LLMs, then seeing the output from both LLMs to be able to score the outputs
 [ ] Add web analytics; if not Posthog then an equivalent; see what's low cost of free in AWS Amplify [ ] Add shadcn ui compare component to /experiment-results page; to select two experiments for comparison; see what v0 generated here: npx shadcn@latest add "https://v0.dev/chat/b/b_19FJyS4Oa8Q?token=eyJhbGciOiJkaXIiLCJlbmMiOiJBMjU2R0NNIn0..SsqUYHM75vmXAS42.TtFDAElwsIM1gQJPQsUUA8JTBjRCPJT03yS0kTxO32trAc6HuCGFljSH5Kw.I4JlyAl9kYb6u-8MM-WN2Q"
 [ ] To add the v0 comparison sub-system: npx shadcn@latest add "https://v0.dev/chat/b/b_19FJyS4Oa8Q?token=eyJhbGciOiJkaXIiLCJlbmMiOiJBMjU2R0NNIn0..SsqUYHM75vmXAS42.TtFDAElwsIM1gQJPQsUUA8JTBjRCPJT03yS0kTxO32trAc6HuCGFljSH5Kw.I4JlyAl9kYb6u-8MM-WN2Q"